 The Orion team was on the ground, demonstrating the benefits of the Orion Voice Platform and our unique offering of AI workflows for the public safety industry.
-The team gave live demos of Orion Sync™ and Onyx to members of the North Valley Animal Disaster Group, San Francisco Fire Department, Sacramento County Sheriff Department and many more.
+The team gave live demos of Onyx and the Orion app to members of the North Valley Animal Disaster Group, San Francisco Fire Department, Sacramento County Sheriff Department and many more.
 Throughout the Expo, three key takeaways emerged:

 For First Responders, Internet Access Is King

 MCCE exhibitors were focused on delivering internet to mobile command units in order to retrieve more data from teams in the field.
 Orion’s Voice Platform uniquely addresses this challenge by providing first responders with a FirstNet Certified, intuitive service that delivers unlimited range and enables teams with easy access to clear channels that receive priority on networks.

 First responders can experience all that Orion has to offer with a simple internet connection, whether using their own existing device or a dedicated Orion device.

 Solving Interoperability with One Ubiquitous Network